-An employee’s racially insulting social media post forced Heathrow airport managers to defend themselves in employment courts.
+An employee’s racially insulting social media post forced Heathrow airport managers to defend themselves in employment tribunals.

-London Heathrow Airport’s lawyers argued against charges of harassment, victimisation and discrimination at employment and appeal courts.
+London Heathrow Airport’s employment lawyers argued against charges of harassment, victimisation and discrimination at employment and appeal tribunals.

 The trouble started in November 2016 after airport employee, Deborah Stevens posted a golliwog on a private Facebook post seen by friends and workmates.